How to Contribute

 “Conda provides package, dependency, and environment management for any language.”
 If a script is dependent on a specific package version, conda will load that package version to prevent breaking changes when packages are updated.
 BON in a Box uses a central conda environment that includes commonly used libraries, and supports dedicated environments for the scripts that need it.

-This means that instead of installing packages in R scripts, they are installed in the R environment in Conda.
-Note that you still need to load the packages in your scripts.
+This means that instead of installing packages during script execution scripts, they are installed in the R environment in conda.
+Note that you still need to load the packages in your scripts using the library()

 Check if the libraries you need are in conda